DarrelASandbox/playground-java/chad-darby/README.md

   - Update Spring Security Configuration
     - Provide query to find user by user name
     - Provide query to find authorities / roles by user name

 &nbsp;

+# Spring MVC with Thymeleaf

+- Thymeleaf is a **Java templating engine**
+- Commonly used to generate the HTML views for web apps
+- Thymeleaf template
+  - Can be an HTML page with some Thymeleaf expressions
+  - Include dynamic content from Thymeleaf expressions
+- **Development Process**
+  - Add Thymeleaf to Maven POM file
+  - Develop Spring MVC Controller
+  - Create Thymeleaf template
+- **Thymeleaf template files go in**: `src/main/resources/templates`
+- For web apps, Thymeleaf templates have a `.html` extension
+- **Additional Features**:
+  - Looping and conditionals
+  - CSS and JavaScript integration
+  - Template layouts and fragments
+- **Using CSS with Thymeleaf Templates**
+  - Local CSS files as part of your project
+  - Referencing remote CSS files

+&nbsp;